top of page

 The latest sell out production of Grindr the Opera, both Directed and Choreographed by William, has received 8 5***** reviews along with 5 Offie Nominations including Best Choreography/Movement.

-My Sister Is Missing at the King's Head Theatre recently opened to critical acclaim with several mentions of the movement direction and choreography.
+My Sister Is Missing at the King's Head Theatre recently opened to critical acclaim, direction provided by Georgie Rankcom.

 Un(fit) to Work a short film for Channel 4 is currently featured at the BFI film festival swell as available on All4 for streaming.
 William provided dance improvisation and also appears in the film.